missionpinball/mpf-docs/config/pololu_maestro.rst

       port: COM5

 Note that there are a few other settings you need to configure in other areas to use a Pololu Maestro servo controller.
-See the How To guide for details.
+See the :doc:`How To guide </hardware/pololu_maestro/index>` for details.

 Required settings
 -----------------